yiisoft/yii-console/README.md

 ],
 ```

 Alternatively, you can pass the settings through the console options.

+> Tip: To run a web server with XDebug enabled, pass `--xdebug 1` to the command.

-To see the available options, run
+To see the available options, run `./yii serve --help`.
-`./yii serve --help`

 ## Documentation